Supporting info (4) – more detail on Constancy and the different kinds of Mindfulness

 I describe Constancy as watching yourself.
 You are not actually looking at yourself with your eyes but rather extending your awareness of what is happening “inside” you.
 This involves watching thoughts, feelings, memories, dreams and all the combinations they can appear in.
+This of course also includes what the you “inside” is aware of “outside”, of what is happening all around you.
 It is not just a case of experiencing an emotion or thought, when we practice Constancy, we observe the experience of the emotion or thought as well.
 We have the feeling but also watch ourselves ‘having the feeling.’
 When thoughts appear we observe ourselves thinking and pondering.
 The emphasis is on adding a little extra awareness.

 What exactly is meant when we say, add “a little extra awareness”?
 If you are having some thoughts and if you then watch them as well, is this more thinking, is this a thought being used to watch other thoughts?
 If you are experiencing some emotions and practising Constancy, is it thoughts being used to watch feelings?
 What is it, that “watches?
 If the answer is “me”, and if that answer is sufficient, then you do not need Constancy.
 For many of us this answer will not do; this “me” label, means less and less as time goes by.